tomosh22/practical-3/specification-1/README.md

 incorrect this is evident because when this is ran on the text file I wrote, it returns 255 "commas" despite there being only 1.
 Furthermore when this is run on the STAR WARS script it returns around 30,000 "commas" which is also wrong.
 Interestingly,
 upon removing the "count" for "commas" the error then moves onto "full stops".
 Upon further investigation the bug was tracked
-all the way back to version "ObjectivesMet2.py" Another step I took was to determine, is this problem also within the alphabet
+all the way back to version "ObjectivesMet2.py" Another step I took, was to determine a fact, is this problem also within the alphabet
 characters or only in the punctuation characters.
 To determine this fact, I separated alphabet-character and punctuation-characters
 into different arrays.
 Then checked if the values for each element of each array is correct.
 Upon doing so I realized that
 1 ~ When I told the program to count spaces, it was not, this is because I did not specify to count spaces, but instead